suave-ucsd/SuAVE-Documentation/SuAVE_with_Network_View.md

 # {{page.title}}

 * Make sure your SuAVE visualization has a Netvis .json file associated with it.
-If not, follow the steps in "Adding Network Files to SuAVE".
+If not, follow the steps [here](https://suave-ucsd.github.io/SuAVE-Documentation/Network_Files_SuAVE.html).

 Once you have completed this, to share and open the SuAVE Visualization with Netvis view, follow these steps: